brotherBear/tripping-meme/README.md

-# proj-euler
+# tripping-meme

 A Clojure project for trying out various ideas while learning Clojure.

 ## Usage

 Read the code if you like.

 ## License